-15.1 Sick leave shall be earned and granted in accordance with the Civil Service Rules.
-Effective the first pay period of 2010, the sick leave accrual rate is reduced from 0.0538 of each working hour on the payroll, excluding overtime, to 0.0462 for each hour on the payroll, excluding overtime.
-The Association and the Employer agree to meet and confer during the term of this contract to discuss sick leave usage by the Association and possible impacts on Severance.
+- 15.1 Sick leave shall be earned and granted in accordance with the Civil Service Rules.
+Effective the first pay period of 2010, the sick leave accrual rate is reduced from 0.0538 of each working hour on the payroll, excluding overtime, to 0.0462 for each hour on the payroll, excluding overtime. - 15.2 In the case of a serious illness or disability of an employee's child, parent or household member, the head of the department shall grant leave with pay in order for the employee to care for or make arrangements for the care of such sick or disabled persons.
+Such paid leave shall be drawn from the employee's accumulated sick leave credits.
+Use of such sick leave shall be limited to the number of hours designated to be the employee's work week per incident.